chef-boneyard/inspec-aws-old/docs/resources/aws_iam_users.md

 # aws_iam_users

-Use the `aws_iam_userss` InSpec audit resource to test properties of a all or multiple users.
+Use the `aws_iam_users` InSpec audit resource to test properties of a all or multiple users.

 To test properties of a single user, use the `aws_iam_user` resource.